-We would like to thank the following, who gave up their time to add their expertise to the publication Ty Goddard School Works foreword

-Allan Jarvis Jo DeSyllas
+We would like to thank the following, who gave up their time to add their expertise to the publication Ty Goddard School Works Allan Jarvis Jo DeSyllas Buttershaw High School, Bradford

 The vital role of schools in implementing the Every Child Matters vision is a challenging one, but one that will greatly benefit all children, young people and their families.
 The provision of extended schools can have a number of benefits including supporting improvements in school standards.